GOB52/M5Stack_FlipBookSD/README.en.md

 ### Data restrictions
 * Wav data is output in 8KHz, unsigned 8bit, mono format.
 If there is not enough memory, no sound will be played.
 For device without PSRAM, it would have to be a short one to make it sound.
 On Core2, PSRAM normally has a usable size of 4 MiB, so approximately about 8 minutes and 30 seconds seems to be the maximum playback length.
+On Core3 that can use 8MB,approximately 16 minutes is considered the maximum playback length.

 * Image size and frame rate
 When converting a video to JPEG, the width is 320px and the height is a value that maintains the aspect ratio.
 Currently, 320 x 240 can be played back at about 24 FPS, and 320 x 180 at about 30 FPS.